Introduction to Writing for Clients

-Welcome to our course on Writing for Clients!
+Welcome to Writing for Clients!
 Designed for practicing attorneys who want to write so that their clients will love them, this course features 36 video lessons and practice exercises.

 Course author Tony Campbell has held senior professional-development roles at AmLaw 100 and Magic Circle law firms, where he trained lawyers and non-lawyers the world over to write and practice better.
 Now, Tony has teamed up with Quimbee to deliver detailed advice and numerous practical tips to produce clear, concise, and engaging writing that will endear you to everyone who reads your work—and in the process, take your career to the next level.